-Heating, ventilation & air conditioning (HVAC)
+Heating & air conditioning

 HVAC control systems are seldom adjusted to optimize energy efficiency while providing appropriate temperature control and ventilation.
 Older control systems are simply incapable of producing optimum HVAC operation.
 Few control systems are continually “commissioned” so they tend to drift out of adjustment.
 To one extent or another, few hospitals have well controlled HVAC systems.

 A poorly controlled HVAC system can have substantial impacts on the costs of facility operation and the Environment of Care.
 By design, these control systems are self-adjusting to maintain comfort so the first warning of serious problems occurs when work orders start coming in from the occupants.
 There are at least 3 stages of decline:

 - The cost of operation is higher than it could be with optimal control and well maintained equipment.
 Efficiency losses can exceed 25 percent.
 Most facilities are in this category.

 - If things get worse, more equipment is needed to maintain the environment of care and redundant equipment may be turned ON to compensate for system inadequacies.
 At this point, the facility no longer has adequate redundancy in the event of equipment failure.

 - The HVAC system is unable to adequately heat, cool and/or ventilate sections of the facility.
 There may be enough equipment capacity but poor control/maintenance compromises the environment of care.

 The hospital HVAC system typically consumes 30 to 35 percent of the total electrical energy and over 50 percent of the heating energy.
 Low/No cost improvements might reduce HVAC energy consumption up to 25 percent.
 Capital improvements in the form of variable speed drives, new chillers, cooling towers, boilers and piping modifications coupled with optimal control can save another 15 to 35 percent.